JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

     so it will be available on the runtime classpath by default.
     - When the project is build or packaged all those resources will be put in the target folder.
     - This directory will be put inside the java build path automatically.
+- `src/main/filters`
+    - Filters for the artifact should be put in this folder.
+Read more about Maven Filter in this page [https://maven.apache.org/shared/maven-filtering/](https://maven.apache.org/shared/maven-filtering/)
 - `src/test/java`
     - Classes and packages for the application test source files should be put in this folder.
     - It will NOT be put in the classpath of the generated artifact.